lidofinance/dual-governance/docs/specification.md

 function deactivateEmergencyMode()
 ```

-Deactivates the Emergency Activation and Emergency Execution Committees (setting their addresses to `0x00`), cancels all unexecuted proposals, and disables the [Protected deployment mode](#Proposal-execution-and-deployment-modes).
+Deactivates the Emergency Activation and Emergency Execution Committees (setting their addresses to zero), cancels all unexecuted proposals, and disables the [Protected deployment mode](#Proposal-execution-and-deployment-modes).

 #### Preconditions